isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ISB-CGC Accounts and Cloud Projects
 ###################################
 **Do I have to request an ISB-CGC account before I can try out the web interface?**
-No, you can just "sign in" using your Google identity at isb-cgc.appspot.com
+No, you can just "sign in" to the web-app using your Google identity.
+(Please be patient, we're working on a major revision to the web-app right now and will let you know when it's ready for you to explore!)

 **I want to be able to run big jobs using Google Compute Engine on the TCGA data hosted by the ISB-CGC.
 What should I do?**
-You will need to request a Google Cloud Project.
-Please send a request to request-gcp@isb-cgc.org
+You will need to request a Google Cloud Platform project.
+Please see :ref:`request-gcp` for more details about requesting a GCP project.

 **Can I use any email address as a Google identity?**  Yes, you can.
 If your email address is not already linked to a Google account, you can create_ a Google account with your current email address.